ilo-token/ilo-token.github.io/README.md

 ## Running locally with Deno

-Before running this command, you'll need to run `deno task build` first to fetch dependencies and to build the dictionary.
-You only need to run it once unless you made changes to the dictionary.
+This will run a REPL that you can use to test ilo Token.
+To stop this command, simply press Escape or Ctrl + C.

 ```
 deno task run
 ```

-This will run a REPL that you can use to test ilo Token.
-To stop this command, simply press Escape or Ctrl + C.